Skip to content

 Can I cancel my home insurance at any time?

-Yes, you can still cancel home insurance after the cooling-off period.
-In this scenario, the insurer will usually give you a pro-rota refund.
-For example, if you cancel after 6 months, it might refund half your premium.
-However, you will normally be charged an administration or cancellation fee, which is normally £30 to £50.
-The cancellation fee, will be stated in your policy documents.
+• After the 14-day cooling-off period: You can still cancel your home insurance.
+In this scenario, the insurer will usually give you a pro-rata refund (provided you haven’t claimed on your policy).
+For example, if you cancel with 6 months remaining, it might refund half your premium.
+However, you will normally be charged an administration or cancellation fee, which is typically £25 to £50.
+The cancellation fee will be stated in your policy documents.

 How do I cancel my home insurance?

-In either case, you’ll need to tell your insurer your name, date of birth, address, policy number and renewal date.
+• Verify your details: You’ll usually need to tell your insurer your name, date of birth, address, policy number and renewal date

-When you ask to cancel your policy, your insurer should tell you about any related fees.
-If you feel these are too high, you can make a complaint to your insurer, then to the Financial Ombudsman Service if you and your insurer are unable to come to an agreement.
+• Find out about any fees: Your insurer should tell you about any administration or cancellation fees, if they apply.
+If you feel these are too high, you can make a complaint to your insurer, then to the Financial Ombudsman Service if you and your insurer are unable to come to an agreement

 Will I get a refund if I cancel my home insurance?

-Whether or not you can get a refund for the time you no longer need your home insurance will depend on the terms and conditions of your policy.
+Whether or not you get a refund for the time you no longer need your home insurance, and how much you receive, will depend on the terms and conditions of your policy, and:

 Can I switch to a cheaper home insurance provider?